 - Add in eggs, one at time, beating/scrapping after each addition.
 Add in vanilla/almond extract.

 - On low speed, add in flour mixture, a quarter at a time.
 Then add in chocolate/nut mixture with the last of the flour mixture and mix everything together until just combined.

-- Bake cookies for about 8-10 minutes until they’re browned and crispy at the edges and soft in the middle.
+- Bake for about 8-10 minutes or until they’re browned and crispy at the edges and soft in the middle.

 - Remove cookies from oven and immediately and gently slam/drop baking sheet onto counter surface to let the chocolate chunks pool out.
-This technique creates those gooey chocolate surface pockets that lie on top of the cookies.
 I usually do this one, maybe, two times.
 No need to fret if you don’t see as many chocolate puddles on the surface, they’re in there- I promise!